There are seven ways to volunteer with Arcadia:

 "Watching kids see a carrot pulled from the ground for the first time is something special.
 Their eyes light up and and you can almost witness the synapses in their brain fire.
 Before your very eyes, their schema for a carrot has changed.
 That's pretty awesome." - Volunteer Farm Educator

-Arcadia Farm field trips are full of aha! moments: when a child sees a pumpkin on the vine for the first time, when kids try radishes - and actually like them, when a teachers gets a great idea for his school garden.
+Arcadia Farm Field Trips are full of “Aha!” moments: when a child sees a pumpkin on the vine for the first time, when kids try radishes -- and actually like them -- when a teacher gets a great idea for his school garden.
 Field Trips help students make the connection that healthy, fresh food comes from the earth.
-It also familiarizes students with new regional fruits and vegetables, so that they will be more likely to eat those healthy foods when they see them in the cafeteria or at home.
-Volunteer Farm Educators are a key part of making this happen.
+It also familiarizes students with regionally grown fruits and vegetables, making it more likely they will try these healthy foods when they see them in the cafeteria or at home.
+Farm Education Volunteers are a key part of making this happen.

-You will help monitor the space, provide instruction and supervision, and assist with general garden maintenance.
-We will host groups of up to 60 elementary school students from Washington, DC and northern Virginia schools.
-We provide training for volunteers who can commit to one Wednesday, Thursday or Friday from 9:30am to 2:30 each week from April 1st to June 15.
+You will provide instruction and supervision of children, and assist with general garden maintenance.
+We host groups of up to 60 elementary school students (pre-K through 5th) from Washington, D.C., and Northern Virginia schools.
+We provide training for volunteers who can commit to one Thursday or Friday from 9:00am to 2:30 each week during the Field Trip seasons.

-Help with our Mobile Market operations, including customer assistance, market set-up and breakdown, nutrition education, and social media outreach.
-The Mobile Market operates Monday through Friday, May 1st through October 30th, at regular, weekly stops throughout Northern Virginia and Washington, DC.
-The market's daily schedule is still being finalized, but stops will occur every Monday evening, Tuesday evening, and all day Wednesday, Thursday and Friday.
-Volunteers will be asked to commit to one or several market stops for the duration of the season.
+Volunteer on our Mobile Market, a national leader in food access.
+You’ll help set up and breakdown the market, assist customers and provide basic nutritional education.
+The Mobile Market operates Monday through Friday, April 30th through October 30th, at regular, weekly stops throughout Washington, D.C., and Northern Virginia.
+The market's daily stops will occur every Monday evening, Tuesday evening, and all day Wednesday, Thursday and Friday.
+Check out the Mobile Market page to view the season’s complete schedule.
+Volunteers will be asked to commit to one (or more!) market stop(s) for the duration of the season.

-If you would like to volunteer with the Mobile Market, please email Benjamin Bartley at Benjamin@arcadiafood.org with your resume and a letter of interest.
-For a description of the position and additional instructions, please visit the position posting.
+If you would like to volunteer with the Mobile Market, please email Benjamin Bartley at Benjamin@arcadiafood.org with a letter of interest and relevant work experience.
+For a description of the position and additional instructions, please visit the Arcadia Idealist page.